leela-zero/leela-zero/README.md

 to contruct a model description (2 examples are provided for Caffe), parse the input file format, and outputs weights in the proper format.

-## Supervised learning

-For experimenting with supervised learning, you'll need a tool that takes SGF, extracts the input features as described above, the move that was played and whether the side to move won, and runs the training.
-Leela Zero doesn't have this code yet, so your best bet is to modify Mugo (https://github.com/brilee/MuGo), which is fairly accessible Python code that is ready to interface to TensorFlow.

 # Todo